hrmtk/django-quiz-app/README.md

 ## Manabit
 This is a final project for HarvardX CS50's Web Programming with Python and JavaScript.
 Manabit is a Quiz app.
-This Web App has made for learners who bring a lot of energy and enthusiasm to acquire new knowledge and skills.
+This Web App has been built for learners who bring a lot of energy and enthusiasm to acquire new knowledge and skills.
 Users are able to create their quizzes, take them, view the score, and check all of their results.
 Manabit is named after "Manabi/学び" which means learning in Japanese and "bit" which is the most basic unit of information in computing.

 ### Distinctiveness and Complexity
   - `Ajax` is used for exchanging data with a web server.